TIGER-AI-Lab/LongICLBench/README.md

 <img src="assets/curve.png" width="90%">
 </div>

+We created LongICLBench to conduct comprehensive evaluations of Large Language Models (LLMs) on extreme-label classification challenges with in-context learning.
+We compiled six datasets that encompass a broad spectrum of labels, ranging from 28 to 174 categories, and varied the lengths of input (from few-shot demonstrations) between 2K and 50K tokens to ensure thorough testing
 Our principal discoveries reveal:
 * 1️⃣ A notable decline in the performance of even the most advanced models as the complexity of the tasks increases.
 * 2️⃣ In the most challenging scenarios, especially those with 174 classes, models find it difficult to discern subtle differences.